gguex/tl_study/README.md

 This function return 3 elements : `sp_data$edge_ref` is a table describing oriented edges, with 3 columns: the starting node, the ending node and a boolean indicator equal to 1 if the edge is a transfer edge. `sp_data$sp_ref` is a table referencing perimitted shortest-paths among the network, with 2 columns: the origin node and the destination node.
 Finally, `sp_data$sp_edge_link` is the shortest-paths/edges incidence matrix, with order corresponding to the one given in reference matrices.
 This matrix might be very large, and is given in a sparse format (`"ngCMatrix"`).

 Now that the permitted shortest-paths data is constructed, we will draw a random number of passengers on each possible trips.
-First let us construct the possible path in a matrix format
+First let us construct the permitted path in a matrix format

 ```R
 permitted_paths = as.matrix(sparseMatrix(sp_data$sp_ref[, 1],